 Each year, INC 5000 provides a list of the fastest growing companies in the United States.
 Included in that list are companies that support remote working – a very interesting trend.
-In this article, we are going to focus on six of those companies (The Cheat Sheet, Jackson River, Parse.ly, Acceleration Partners, Percona, and RevolutionEHR) to discover why they chose to go remote, what benefits they have experienced, and what tools they use to succeed.
+In this article, we are going to focus on six of those companies (The Cheat Sheet, Jackson River, Parse.ly, Acceleration Partners, Percona, and RevolutionEHR) to discover why they chose to go with remote jobs, what benefits they have experienced, and what tools they use to succeed.

 The Cheat Sheet